 Include Security for Successful WAN Transformation

-As distributed organizations embrace the cloud to improve business agility, modernizing WAN infrastructure has become unavoidable.
+As distributed organisations embrace the cloud to improve business agility, modernising WAN infrastructure has become unavoidable.
 MPLS connectivity cannot meet the radical change in network demands caused by digital transformation and an increasingly distributed workforce.2 SD-WAN has quickly become a popular option for replacing traditional WAN infrastructure.
 SD-WAN uses a variety of commodity internet connections to replace MPLS links at significant cost savings.
 However, direct access to cloud and internet resources via LTE, DSL, or cable connections carries open exposure to threats—and most SD-WAN solutions on the market today do not have sufficient security capabilities built in or bolted on.

 Security cannot be an afterthought with any WAN transformation project due to increasing threat volumes.
 For example, in the last year, ransomware attacks have increased 150% and the amount paid by victims has risen 300%.3 In order to design proper security and apply correct policies, IT ideally needs to understand where applications reside, traffic patterns, and performance needs.
 They also need to anticipate the types of advanced security that will be needed for their specific environments (e.g., secure sockets layer [SSL]/transport layer security [TLS] inspection, URL filtering, intrusion prevention system [IPS], anti-malware, and video filtering).
-If security is not part of the original architecture design, cyberattacks will slip past incomplete defenses.
+If security is not part of the original architecture design, cyber attacks will slip past incomplete defences.

 Avoid Architectural Complexity

 Most SD-WAN solutions on the market today fall short when it comes to built-in security.
 They do not address the entirety of Layer 3 through Layer 7 advanced security, lack built-in IPS technology, web filtering, SSL/TLS inspection, and other types of essential protection.
-To address security requirements, some organizations choose to pair dedicated security appliances alongside their SD-WAN.
+To address security requirements, some organisations choose to pair dedicated security appliances alongside their SD-WAN.
 But this adds infrastructure complexity.

 SD-WAN installations are also highly dynamic.
 They are constantly monitoring, remediating, replacing, and restoring connections to maintain optimal application performance.
 Security solutions that are added on top of a networking-only SD-WAN solution struggle to keep up with these kinds of changes.
-Further, if these add-on security tools are not part of a fully integrated security architecture, it becomes virtually impossible to track applications and workflows from end to end across the organization.
+Further, if these add-on security tools are not part of a fully integrated security architecture, it becomes virtually impossible to track applications and workflows from end to end across the organisation.
 This kind of siloed visibility leaves gaps in protection that can be targeted and exploited.

 Lessen Maintenance and Management Needs

 Complex SD-WAN architectures can also be difficult to manage and harder to troubleshoot across all branches and locations.
-This becomes even more challenging when organizations extend SD-WAN to additional use cases—such as cloud to cloud, cloud to data center, or to remote workers who need a more robust connectivity solution.
+This becomes even more challenging when organisations extend SD-WAN to additional use cases—such as cloud to cloud, cloud to data center, or to remote workers who need a more robust connectivity solution.
 This complexity also increases total cost of ownership (TCO).
 This is true not only in terms of capital expenditures (CapEx), but also operational expenditures (OpEx) needed to manage and maintain additional firewalls in each location.
 Plus, other appliances may be needed to cover specific security capabilities or advanced protection needs.